A: Under a defined benefit scheme it's still possible for benefits to be taken on the grounds of triviality, but the following must apply:

 HMRC Pensions Tax Manual - PTM063700: Small pension payments - Taxation

-A. Multiply the individual's annual pension before commutation by 20, unless HMRC has agreed to the use of an alternative valuation factor.
+You need to multiply the member's annual pension before commutation by 20, unless HMRC has agreed to the use of an alternative valuation factor.
 Tax-free cash lump sums, excluding those provided by commutation, are valued using a factor of 1:1 and are added to the above value.

 HMRC Pensions Tax Manual - PTM063500: Trivial commutation lump sum - Valuing pension rights

-The trivial commutation rules allow someone in a defined benefits scheme aged 55 (or 57 from 6 April 2028) or over with total pension rights of no more than £30,000 to take them as a lump sum.
-Benefits can be taken before age 55 (or age 57 from 6 April 2028) if the individual meets the ill-health requirement or if the individual has a protected pension age.
+The trivial commutation rules allow someone in a defined benefits scheme aged 55 or over with total pension rights of no more than £30,000 to take them as a lump sum.
+Benefits can be taken before age 55 if the member meets the ill-health requirement or if the member has a protected pension age.

-So, if someone takes their small lump sums first and their remaining defined benefits pension rights are then within £30,000, potentially rights of up to £60,000 can be taken - 3 personal pension or stakeholder lump sums of £10,000 each and then £30,000 under trivial commutation.
+So if someone takes their small lump sums first and their remaining defined benefits pension rights are then within £30,000, potentially rights of up to £60,000 could be taken - 3 personal pension or stakeholder lump sums of £10,000 each and then £30,000 under trivial commutation.

 * If the scheme is a larger pension scheme, there is no need to include rights under a related scheme.
 A larger pension scheme is one that has at least 50 members and meets various other conditions.